chadlavi/blog/_posts/2018-09-05-video-production.md

 ---

 ## prsnt.app promotional video
-When we first started working on <a href="https://prsnt.app" target="_blank">prsnt.app</a>, my cofounder Pete made a simple screencap explainer video to show how it worked.
+When we first started working on [prsnt.app](https://prsnt.app), my cofounder Pete made a simple screencap explainer video to show how it worked.
 It was simple, it was quick, it was cheap.

 But when we started to gain traction, it became clear that we needed to make a more polished looking video.